hustZhangYu/Group-meeting/README.md

 ### 2023.3.16
 Unbounded quasiperiodic models and anomalous mobility edges.\
 Perturbation calculation for Multifrctal states.\
 The origin of MBC region and Ergodic breaking.
+(Python code and need to be future organized.)